-The plug that we audiophiles probably use most is the one with the international indication IEC320 C13.
+The plug that we audiophiles probably use most has the international indication IEC320 C13.
 This is the plug at the end of the powercord that goes into the component.
-The male side of this plug is mostly rated at 10Amps which most of the time is enough for any component, but not enough for an extensionblock into which you could for example plug 6 amplifiers.
+The male side of this plug is mostly rated at 10Amps which most of the time is enough for any component, but not enough for an extension block into which you could for example plug 6 amplifiers.

 The plug at the other end of cable that goes into the wall varies per country.
 Here in Holland it is the Schuko, from German: Schutz Kontakt.
 This connector can be reversed, but UK connectors for example cannot.
 In these cases the wires inside the cable or the component would need to be changed.